nodeca/nodeca/README.md

 [![Build Status](https://travis-ci.org/nodeca/nodeca.svg?branch=master)](https://travis-ci.org/nodeca/nodeca)

-WIP.

-Social communication platform for medium and big traffic projects.
+> Social communication platform for medium and big traffic projects.
 Live demos:
+>

-- **http://dev.rcopen.com** - converted RC Design Forum.
+> - **http://dev.rcopen.com** - converted RC Design Forum.
-- **http://dev.nodeca.com** - zero install, filled with lorem ipsum.
+> - **http://dev.nodeca.com** - zero install, filled with lorem ipsum.

+Nodeca itself is not expected for wide use.
+It's intended to replace [RC Design](http://forum.rcdesign.ru) and make programmer's life more confortable.
+But during development we create a lot of useful packages for node.js.
+See organizations in profile of
+[Vitaly Puzrin](https://github.com/puzrin/)/.
+Everything we do is published on github.
+Enjoy!

 Requirements
 ------------

-- node.js 4.3+
+- node.js 6.7+
 - MongoDB 3.2+ (big size, images are stored in GridFS)
 - redis 3.0+
 - sphinx search